-Do you know what a transmission does?
+Do you know how a transmission works?

-I am sure you already know that a transmission transmits power from the engine to the wheels.
+A transmission transmits power from the engine to the wheels.
 An engine cannot be directly linked to the drive wheels, therefore we must transform the power of the engine to the wheels.
 This is what a transmission does.

 A small gear turning a big gear has a lot of mechanical advantage but must turn faster than the big gear to maintain a speed.
 A big gear turning a small gear has less mechanical advantage, but it gets to turn slower to maintain the same speed.
 That’s a conventional transmission.
 The ratio of the transmission – its flexibility – is always limited by the number of speeds.